FarmBot-Docs/farmbot-software/v12/FarmBot-OS/farmbot-os.md

 </details>

 ## Step 4.
 Plug in the power source
 Plug your FarmBot's power supply into a wall outlet.
-You should now see a solid red <span class="fa fa-circle red"></span> LED and a steadily flashing green <span class="fa fa-circle green"></span> LED on the Raspberry Pi, indicating that the Pi has adequate power and is busy booting up.
+You should now see a solid red <span class="fa fa-circle red"></span> LED and a steadily flashing green <span class="fa fa-circle led green"></span> LED on the Raspberry Pi, indicating that the Pi has adequate power and is busy booting up.
 Refer to the [status LEDs](farmbot-os/status-leds.md) page for more information, especially if your LEDs are not lit up as described above.

 # What's next?